AP, IB or A-Levels - Australian International School (AIS)

 Commonly taken by students in the UK, the A-Levels (also known as Advanced Levels) are qualifications in particular subjects that are usually the final academic courses taken before university.

-The IB allows students to select from six subject groups, on top of the completion of Theory of Knowledge training, a research project, a 4,000 word essay as well as participation in creativity, activity and service (CAS).
-Hence, offering a well-rounded education that develops critical thinking and research skills.
+The IB allows students to select from six subject groups, on top of the completion of Theory of Knowledge (TOK) training, a research project, a 4,000-word Extended Essay as well as participation in Creativity, Activity and Service (CAS).
+This structure offers a well-rounded education that develops critical thinking and research skills—competencies highly valued by universities and employers alike.

 With no set minimum on how many courses students can choose, the AP gives flexibility when it comes to choosing how many subjects the student wishes to study.
 However, the boundary for number of courses as well as range of subjects available may be set by the school.
 AP courses tend to focus on writing skills and higher-order thinking.